BuddyForms/BuddyForms-EasyPin/readme.txt

 === Form Builder & Front End Editor BuddyForms ===
 Contributors: svenl77, themekraft, buddyforms
-Tags:
-Requires at least: 3.9
+Tags: easypin, maker,image marker, gallery, image galelry, image relation, hierarchically Requires at least: 3.9
 Tested up to: 4.7.3
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyForms EasyPin
+Visualise your stories.
+Add posts as marker to images and enable your users to link from images to posts in a fancy way.

 == Description ==

-visualise your stories

-Add Posts as Marker to Images and enable your BuddyForms users to link from images to posts in a fancy way.

-With BuddyForms easyPin you are able to create a nice user experiences.
-Mark Parts on an image and link it to relevant posts.
+With BuddyForms EasyPin you are able to create a nice user experiences.
+Add Maker to images and link to relevant posts.

-Like Child and Parent Posts.
+### Like Child and Parent Posts.
 Child and Parent Images.

-We have created this extension to allow our customer to pin tuning parts on a image of a car.
+Create a Gallery of images and add maker pins of posts to this images.
+If the user hover over the image maker a popover will display information of th post.
+You can decide what should be displayed in the popover and have full control over the template.

-Its like Facebook People taging just for everything.
+### Its like Facebook People Tagging just for any Image.

-Or like Google mapos for Images and Posts.
+We have build it for a customer in need of a tagging feature for tuning parts.
+They have a car community and want to enable there users to tag there tuning parts on the car images.

-you could use it to create an interactive story a journals.
-Make your blog atractive and bring relevant posts together .
+You could use it to create interactive story a journals.
+Display relevant story to a Image or Products.
+IUts a powerfull tool for new and itutive desigsn not exist in wordpress like this before.

+We are exited to see what you are doing with BuddyForms Easy Pin.
+Please let us know ;) just write us a message!

 ---